-In today’s article on Survival Sullivan, we’ll do just that by diving into the sometimes strange and sometimes scary world of disaster warning signs.
+In today’s article we’ll do just that by diving into the sometimes strange and sometimes scary world of disaster warning signs.

 Maybe because they are highly localized or subtle, or maybe because you just missed it, or maybe because it just flat out did not happen.
 Whatever the cause, you cannot count on seeing any of these pre-indicators for certain.
 To bank on such a thing is to gamble your very life.